 Store this granita in an airtight glass container in the freezer for up to one week.
 Before serving, let it thaw briefly and rake through the mixture with a fork.

-If you make this Strawberry Lemon Gin Granita, let me know what you think by ★★★★★ star rating it and leaving a comment below.
-You can follow me on Instagram and share your creation with me!
-Just tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.
+I hope you enjoy this recipe as much as we did!
+If you make this recipe, please take a moment to ★★★★★ star-rate it and leave a comment below.
+Follow me on Instagram and Facebook, and share your creation with me!
+Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.

 Strawberry Lemon Gin Granita